Alex Murrell: Q3 2022

 A piece of research conducted by Facebook and Nielsen shows that click-through-rates (CTR) have no significant correlation with ROI, ad recall, brand awareness or purchase intent.
 Furthermore, the presentation says, “90% of people who viewed ads and then bought, did not click”.
 You can find the report, and a good summary of it, by Ian Barnard here.

 Dr. Grace Kite shared an interesting slide over on the Magic Numbers blog.
-It shows the percentage of sales attributed to “last click” that econometrics later found to have been driven by other channels in.
+It shows the percentage of sales attributed to different channel by ‘last click’ attribution models that an econometric analysis later found to have been driven by other channels.
 I realise the graph is a little difficult to read so I’ll try to offer a simple interpretation.
-On paid social, "last-click attribution" is only accurate 50% of the time, on e-commerce it’s 40% and on brand PPC it’s just 20%.
+On paid social, last-click attribution is only accurate 50% of the time, on e-commerce it’s 40% and on brand brand PPC it’s just 20%.

 Talks